Daniel Jadue: Announcement

 In mid-2020, he stated that he was "absolutely available" to become a presidential candidate for the 2021 Chilean general election.
 He showed up as the leading candidate in various polls.

-By December 2020, the left-wing Broad Front coalition had announced an alliance with Jadue, and he also had the backing of the Communist Party of Chile.
-Jadue's policies have included "popular pharmacies" operated by local governments to provide low-cost medicine to citizens.
+By December 2020, the left-wing Broad Front coalition announced an alliance with Jadue, and he also had the backing of the Communist Party of Chile.
+Jadue's policies included "popular pharmacies" operated by local governments to provide low-cost medicine to citizens.
 He supports increasing the role of the government in the Chilean economy.
 This includes nationalizing Chile's pension system, copper, and water.

 In April 2021, his presidential candidacy was formalized by the Communist Party after an announcement via Facebook.

 Campaign team

-Communist deputy Camila Vallejo, a former student leader during the 2011 student protests, is a member of Jadue's inner-circle for the 2021 election and has been described as his campaign spokesperson.
-Observers have speculated that Vallejo's relative youth and large social media presence have made her a key asset to Jadue, who seeks to win the youth vote.
-It has been noted that major players in the "old guard" of the Communist Party, such as party president Guillermo Teillier, have played a limited role in Jadue's campaign, leading some observers to argue they've been sidelined in favor of younger party leaders.
+Communist deputy Camila Vallejo, a former student leader during the 2011 student protests, was a member of Jadue's inner-circle in the 2021 election and was described as his campaign spokesperson.
+Observers have speculated that Vallejo's relative youth and large social media presence made her a key asset to Jadue, who sought to win the youth vote.
+It has been noted that major players in the "old guard" of the Communist Party, such as party president Guillermo Teillier, played a limited role in Jadue's campaign, leading some observers to argue they were sidelined in favor of younger party leaders.

 Policy advisors to Jadue include Ramón López, a Professor of Economics at the University of Chile.
 López has an extensive career as an economist and academic, having taught at the University of Maryland, College Park in the United States from 1990 to 2014.
 López previously served as an advisor at the World Bank and in 2017 advised the left-wing presidential campaign of Beatriz Sánchez.
-López has stated that Jadue would pursue a social-democratic program if elected president, explaining he would govern in a manner "very similar to what many European countries did in the '70s and early '80s."
+López stated that Jadue would pursue a social-democratic program if elected president, explaining he would govern in a manner "very similar to what many European countries did in the '70s and early '80s."
 López has additionally stated that Jadue rejects the land expropriation programs implemented associated with the "Soviet regime" and the "Allende model".